mdn/content/files/en-us/web/api/audioworkletprocessor/process/index.md

     _tail-time_ equal to its {{domxref("DelayNode.delayTime", "delayTime")}}
     property.

-**Note**: An absence of the `return` statement means that the method returns `undefined`, and as this is a falsy value, it is like returning `false`.
-Omitting an explicit `return` statement may cause hard-to-detect problems for your nodes.
+> **Note:** An absence of the `return` statement means that the method returns `undefined`, and as this is a falsy value, it is like returning `false`.
+> Omitting an explicit `return` statement may cause hard-to-detect problems for your nodes.

 ### Exceptions